 TAI’s Potential Impact on the Tax Base

-As TAI systems transition into the mainstream economy, they threaten to undermine a fundamental premise upon which modern government finance rests: the taxation of human labor.
+As transformative AI systems transition into the mainstream economy, they threaten to undermine a fundamental premise upon which modern government finance rests: the taxation of human labor.
+To understand this threat, we need to distinguish between labor and capital income – and how governments tax each.

-Transformative AI could lead to an unprecedented shift from labor to capital, which could drastically shift or reduce the overall tax base.
+Implication #1: Transformative AI could lead to an unprecedented shift from labor to capital income, which could drastically shift the overall tax base.

-Much of the economic discussion around TAI has been around its potential impact on the labor share of income.
-Proponents of near-term TAI are concerned that a rapid shift of many cognitive labor roles to automated systems will lead to an unprecedented drop in the labor share, which would be captured instead by capital (via higher corporate profits and capital gains).
-This could have a massive impact on national tax bases, because of the relative effectiveness of capturing labor vs. capital income.
+Proponents of near-term TAI are concerned that a rapid shift of many cognitive labor roles to automated systems will lead to an unprecedented drop in the labor share.
+That share would be captured instead by capital, via higher corporate profits and capital gains accruing to the owners of AI systems.
+This could have a massive impact on national tax bases, because of the relative tax rates on labor vs. capital income today.

-Of course, this is just an illustrative and reductive example.
-AI systems will not replace human labor in a 1:1 fashion.
-Skyrocketing growth could counteract tax base challenges.
-Many other factors must be considered – we recommend looking at more detailed economic modeling on this topic.
+On the other hand, AI systems will not replace human labor in a 1:1 fashion.
+Skyrocketing growth could also counteract tax base challenges.
+We recommend looking at some recently published detailed economic modeling by RAND on the topic of drops in tax revenue from reduced labor incomes.

 Waymo is a titular example: by no longer needing to pay humans, it will soon become cheaper, more available, and more reliable than other taxi services.
 By solving the operational pipelines of large-scale manufacturing, reliability, and building regulatory trust across thousands of jurisdictions, it may eventually become the leader of only a handful of automated corporations replacing tens of millions of human drivers.